 I am usually very optimistic, detached and poised.
-But on July 14th, on Bastille day, equivalent on the American 4th of July my country was attacked again.
+But on July 14th, on Bastille day, equivalent to the American 4th of July my country was attacked again.
 Fear for my family and then anger totally overwhelmed me.
-I don’t want to blame anyone, not even those perpetrators who certainly are either mentally challenged or who lost in their humanness.
+I don’t want to blame anyone, not even those perpetrators who certainly are either mentally challenged or who lost their humanness.
 I was angry because I felt powerless.
-One of the worse feeling ever.
+One of the worse feelings ever.
 You feel paralyzed.
 At the effect of life.

 So, I had 2 very short nights, and very long day before I chose to finally move up to energy levels that would not only make me feel better but also generate positive vibes for this world!
 A place where we all win.

-So how do we do to channel the draining energy of victimhood and anger towards a more constructive energy?
+So what do we do to channel the draining energy of victimhood and anger towards a more constructive energy?

 First you want to prepare the ground.
 In this case preparing the ground would be to simply notice what is happening.

 What thoughts are coming up repeatedly?
-What other feelings does those thoughts generate?
+What other feelings do those thoughts generate?

 Stay in observation mode as long as needed.